 As our pick for the best gas leaf blower on the market, there is certainly a lot to love about the Echo 63.3cc backpack blower.

 One one of the biggest draws of this leaf blower is the fact that it’s a backpack unit.
-This means that the operators straps it over their shoulders and wears it just like a backpack rather than having to hold it in their hands.
+This means that the operator straps it over their shoulders and wears it just like a backpack rather than having to hold it in their hands.
 This allows for the blower to have a larger displacement engine to produce higher volumes of air at faster speeds as well as larger capacity fuel tanks to run longer per session.

 This unit from Echo employs an innovative tube-mounted throttle with cruise control to make it as easy as possible to adjust the fan speed as needed and then lock it in where you want to.
 The frame of this blower is designed in the L-style manner to prevent damage from occurring due to impacts and has a leaf guard on the intake to block debris from entering the fan and causing all sorts of havoc.

-Capable of producing 756 CFM of air at 234 MPH, you can rest assured knowing that no lead blowing job is too big for this Echo leaf blower.
+Capable of producing 756 CFM of air at 234 MPH, you can rest assured knowing that no leaf blowing job is too big for this Echo leaf blower.
 All of that power is produced from a large displacement 63.3cc 2 cycle engine but is still a lightweight package at only 24.3 pounds.

 Making it even easier to carry the lightweight blower is the specially-designed padded shoulder straps and backrest to make the unit easier to use than you’d think.
 Combine all of this with a 5-year consumer warranty, and it’s tough to beat this product from Echo.